Uzal123/Internship-task/README.md

 # Dazzie
 Live Demo Link : https://dazziieltd.netlify.app

-HomePage and EditProduct Page is Available.
+HomePage and EditProduct Page are Available.
 Other Pages are under Construction.

 # Screenshots